moazsarwar908/ITNPAI1__Car_and_Tree_Classification/README.md

 # ITNPAI1 - Car and Tree Classification

-## Introduction
+## Project Details

 The aim project is focused on classifying cars and trees using deep learning.
+The Project is using a convolutional neural network (CNN) model to classify the images.
+This type of model is well-suited for image classification tasks due to its ability to learn spatial hierarchies of features.

 ## Dataset & Data Processing Details